-- The NYS Legislature has introduced and approved a property tax cap beginning in the 2012-2013 school year.
+- On June 9, 2020 the proposed 2020-2021 budget in the amount of \$9,240,211 was authorized by the District's residents.
+This is an increase of \$482,243 or 5.5% as compared to the previous year's budget.
+The tax cap discussed below, as well as uncertainty in state aid and federal funds, as well as potential operating adjustments that may be needed due to COVID-19 may impact the District's future budgets. - The NYS Legislature introduced and approved a property tax cap beginning in the 2012-2013 school year, which was made permanent.
 This bill limits tax levy growth to the lesser of two percent or the annual increase in the CPI.
 Limited exemptions to exceed the levy cap are provided for taxes needed to pay for voter-approved capital expenditures, pension rate increases, court orders and torts over five percent of the prior year's levy.
 If the tax levy proposed to the voters is within the district's tax levy cap, the threshold required for approval would be 60 percent of the vote.
-A school district that does not levy an amount up to the cap in any one year would be allowed to carry over unused tax levy capacity into future years. - On May 21, 2019 the proposed 2019-2020 budget in the amount of \$8,757,968 was authorized by the District's residents.
-This is an increase of \$416,252 or 4.99% as compared to the previous year's budget.
+A school district that does not levy an amount up to the cap in any one year would be allowed to carry over unused tax levy capacity into future years.